Here's Why This Recipe Works

 For the chocolate coating:

-- 1 cup Enjoy Life mini-chocolate chips
+- 1 cup Enjoy Life semi-sweet mini chocolate chips

 - 1 tablespoon organic coconut oil

 - Prepare a cookie sheet lined with parchment paper, then set aside.